mergewayhq/mergeway-cli/docs/arch/storage-layout.md

 - Use `.yaml` for human-edited files by default; `.json` remains supported for automation.
 - Files may hold a single object or multiple objects of a single type.
 - Multi-object files should wrap records under `items:` with a shared `type:` header to avoid ambiguity.

+## Choosing a Layout

+Pick an organization strategy that mirrors how teams maintain the data:

+- **Single-file setups**: Keep everything inline inside `mergeway.yaml` when the dataset is tiny, the schema rarely changes, or a single team owns both definitions and data.
+Inline records stay easy to review and avoid file churn.
+- **Split schemas**: Move entities into `entities/` (or another folder name) when the schema grows complex or when you want focused ownership per domain.
+This lets you gate changes via tooling such as `CODEOWNERS` or directory-specific reviews.
+- **Sharded data**: Break `data/` into multiple folders when several teams contribute records or when automation writes to specific subsets.
+Directory boundaries map cleanly to ownership rules, continuous integration filters, or deployment pipelines.
+- **Hybrid**: Combine inline records for lookup tables with file-backed data for high-churn entities.
+The CLI treats both sources uniformly, so you can pick whatever mix keeps editing friction low.

+Revisit the layout as the repository evolves; reorganizing includes and folders is safe as long as references stay consistent.

 ### Single Object Example